verbb/formie/docs/graphql/payments.md

 **BYO:** Redirect to the GoCardless hosted Billing Request Flow (Formie returns `redirectUrl` via payment action).

 Formie creates a Billing Request with a Direct Debit mandate request, then redirects the customer to GoCardless.
-After authorisation, Formie creates the one-off payment against the mandate.
-Completion is asynchronous — use webhooks and resubmit the same session if needed.
+After authorisation, Formie creates a one-off payment or recurring subscription against the mandate.
+One-off completion is asynchronous — use webhooks and resubmit the same session if needed.
+Subscriptions finalise once the GoCardless subscription is active.

 ### Paddle